TMS-Namespace/Outlook-Mail-Segmenter/README.md

 // get 3'rd replay
 var thirdReplay = email.Replays[3];
-// get replay signature text, if any found, by checking its
-// body, which is EmailChunk object var replaySignatureText = thirdReplay.Signature?.Text;
+// get replay signature text, which is EmailChunk object var replaySignatureText = thirdReplay.Signature?.Text;
 // the text property can be null, if current signature is been
 // found in another email, and :